nhorton06/DBDPrediction/README.md

    - Improved code organization (src/ folder structure)
    - Added local development runner (`run_local.py`) for easier local hosting

+### Refactors

+   - **Extract Model Definition to Shared Module**: `DBDModel` is currently duplicated in both `app.py` and `train_model.py` - should be in a shared `src/models.py` module
+   - **Add Type Hints**: Add type annotations throughout the codebase for better IDE support and type safety
+   - **Potentially Split Large or More Complex Functions**: Break down `optimize_escape_chance()` and `train_model()` into smaller, more testable functions

 ### Stretch Features

-   - It would be nice to be able to eventually collaborate with a group like NightLight to actively analyze auto-screenshots from games from the community rather than just my killer games to increase accuracy
+   - Maybe eventually collaborate with a group like NightLight to actively analyze auto-screenshots from games from the community rather than just my personal killer games to increase accuracy and generalize to the DBD playerbase as a whole rather than just those who go against me specifically
+   - Use inputs on the site from users and have them mark output as correct or incorrect for further model improvements

-## 7) Links (Required)
+## 7) Links

 **GitHub Repo**: https://github.com/nhorton06/DBDPrediction